wenyuansong/Specflow.DSL/README.md

   [[varName=RegEx(patternText)]]  //RegEx() is a keyword that value is generated from patternText
 ```
 **How it works**: <br>
-   It actually creates key/value pairs in ScenarioContext.Current.
+   It actually creates key/value pairs in current ScenarioContext.
    So be careful not to conflict with your own context variables.

 **Examples**: